RomanLut/hx-esp32-cam-fpv/README.md

 **OV5640**

 **OV5640** supports the same resolutions and offers the same FPS thanks to binning support, but also have much better light sensivity, brightness and contrast.
-It also has higher pixel rate and supports 1280x720 30fps (which can be received by esp32s3 only thans to 2x maximum DMA speed).
+It also has higher pixel rate and supports 1280x720 30fps (which can be received by esp32s3 only thanks to 2x maximum DMA speed).

-**TODO: check ov5640 1280x720 performance**
+**TODO: check ov5640 1280x720 36MBit performance**

 ## Lenses